 Paul said what needed to be said for the sake of the Gospel, but he accepted the earthly consequences of his focus on heavenly things.
 Paul lived in an earthly world that was hostile to him and everything that he stood for.
 He submitted to the world’s authority, but he did it in obedience to the authority of God for the advancement of the Gospel, the good news of the coming of the kingdom of God.

-Sometimes, I wonder whether we resist authorities that do not advance our earthly objectives and appeal to political power and influence to secure our earthly advantage.
+Sometimes, I wonder whether we resist authorities that to advance our earthly objectives and appeal to political power and influence to secure our earthly advantage.
 I wonder how often we have it all wrong.

 What are our priorities?
 To whom do we owe our ultimate allegiance?
 What are our ultimate goals?
-Are we seeking to advance the Kingdom of God at all cost, including the cost to ourselves and our own position in the world?
+Are we seeking to advance the kingdom of God at all costs, including the cost to ourselves and our own position in the world?

 Paul used his station in life as a Jewish scholar and a Roman citizen not for his own benefit, but for the benefit of the kingdom of God, to gain audience in front of people, and to spread the gospel.
 How do we use our station in life, our political power and religious knowledge?
 To whose benefit are our actions accumulating?